Hunnser86/Spaceball-shooter-game/README.md

        *  They should be able to see their score
        *  They should be able to restart the game from scratch
 ---
+ ## Structure

+ ***
+ The Game will consist of a simple start screen that displays a modal, with a start game button, the player's score and the instructions on how to play.

+ Once the start game button is pressed, the game will show a screen with a black background and the player in the middle.
+The enemies will fly in from all directions.

  ## Design
 ---